t-8ch/binding-linuxinput/README.md

 ### Configuration

-The Thing has to be configured with the path of the devicenode to access.
+The Thing has to be configured with the path of the input device to access.
 This should be in the form of `/dev/input/eventX` where `X` is specific to your device.
+You also have to active the Thing in the configuration.
+When activated *only* the Thing will receive events from the input device.

 ### Channels

 Each Thing provides multiple channels

-* A `grab` channel that allows to grab the device, withholding the device inputs form other users.
 * A `key` channel that aggregates all events.
-* Per physical key channels that.
+* Per physical key channels.

 ### Events